 Most people are in agreement that as the world slowly moves to depleting the Earth of its natural resources, we need to reduce our dependency on non-renewable sources of energy such as the common types of fossil fuels known as coal, petroleum oil and natural gas.

-Alternative energies fill the gap between non-realistic free energy sources and the more traditional fossil fuels.
-Once upon a time nuclear energy was seen as the answer to our global energy problem.
+The different types of alternative energy fill the gap between non-realistic free energy sources and the more traditional fossil fuels.
+Not so long ago nuclear energy was seen as the answer to all our global energy problems.
 The huge amounts of energy that could be produced from a small amount of uranium was seen as the future way to power our planet as it produces a clean energy with no contribution to global warming.
-But as we know, like fossil fuels, uranium is also a finite natural resource that over time will run out.
+But as we know, like fossil fuels, uranium is also a finite natural resource that over time will eventually run out.

 Alternative Energy generally refers to any group of non-traditional fuel sources that do not burn fossil fuels or use up any natural resources that will result in damage or harm to the environment.
 In other words “Alternative Energy” is a cleaner and greener energy, well at least in theory.